Sikhs: Diaspora

 In May 2019, the UK government exempted "Kirpan" from the list of banned knives.
 The U.K. government passed an amendment by which Sikhs in the country would be allowed to carry kirpans and use them during religious and cultural functions.
 The bill was amended to ensure that it would not impact the right of the British Sikh community to possess and supply kirpans or religious swords.
 Similarly, the Sikh American Legal Defense and Education Fund overturned a 1925 Oregon law banning the wearing of turbans by teachers and government officials in 2010.

 Agriculture

-Historically, most Indians have been farmers and 66 per cent of the Indian population are engaged in agriculture.
+Historically, most Indians have been farmers and 66 percent of the Indian population are engaged in agriculture.
 Indian Sikhs are employed in agriculture to a lesser extent; India's 2001 census found 39 per cent of the working population of the Punjab employed in this sector.
 According to the Swedish political scientist Ishtiaq Ahmad, a factor in the success of the Indian green revolution was the "Sikh cultivator, often the Jat and Kamboj or Kamboh, whose courage, perseverance, spirit of enterprise and muscle prowess proved crucial."
-However, Indian physicist Vandana Shiva wrote that the green revolution made the "negative and destructive impacts of science (i.e., the green revolution) on nature and society" invisible and was a catalyst for Punjabi Sikh and Hindu tensions despite a growth in material wealth.
+However, Indian ecofeminist Vandana Shiva wrote that the green revolution made the "negative and destructive impacts of science (i.e., the green revolution) on nature and society" invisible and was a catalyst for Punjabi Sikh and Hindu tensions despite a growth in material wealth.